longlin10086/resume/resume.typ

   == Education

     #cventry(
-        tl: "Nanjing University",
+        tl: [Nanjing University],
-        tr: "2023.09 - 2026.06 (expected)",
+        tr: [2023.09 - 2026.06 (expected)],
-        bl: "Master of Computer Science and Technology", )[
+        bl: [Master's Degree in Computer Science and Technology], )[
         - Member of #link("https://pascal-lab.net")[Pascal Research Group], focus on PL and program analysis.
-        - Teaching Assistant: _Principles and Techniques of Compilers_ (Spring 2024)
+        - Teaching Assistant for _Principles and Techniques of Compilers_ (Spring 2024)
     ]
     #cventry(
-        tl: "Beihang University",
+        tl: [Beihang University],
-        tr: "2019.09 - 2023.06",
+        tr: [2019.09 - 2023.06],
-        bl: "Bachelor of Computer Science and Technology", )[
+        bl: [Bachelor’s Degree in Computer Science and Technology], )[
-        - GPA 3.84/4.00.
-Awarded the *National Scholarship* 2022. *Outstanding Graduate* of BUAA.
+        - GPA: 3.84/4.00.
+Awarded the *National Scholarship* 2022 and named *Outstanding Graduate of BUAA*.
-        - Won *the First Price* of #link("https://compiler.educg.net")[NSCSCC Compilation System Design Competition] 2021, ranking 2nd overall.
+        - Won *the First Prize* in the #link("https://compiler.educg.net")[NSCSCC Compilation System Design Competition] 2021, ranking 2nd overall.
-        - Teaching Assistant: _Programming in Practice_ (Fall 2020), _Object-oriented Design and Construction_ (Fall 2021, Spring 2022).
+        - Teaching Assistant for _Programming in Practice_ (Fall 2020), _Object-oriented Design and Construction_ (Fall 2021, Spring 2022).
     ]

   == Research

     #cventry(
+        tl: [LLVM-Lite],
-        tl: "A lightweight edge-side compiler for neural network operators",
+        tl_comments: [, a lightweight edge-side compiler for neural network operators.],
         tr: ghrepo("roife/llvm-lite", icon: true),
-        bl: "Personal project for undergraduate thesis at BUAA.
-Funded by Huawei.",
+        bl: [_Personal project_ for undergraduate thesis at BUAA, funded by Huawei.],
-        br: "2022.06 - 2023.05"
+        br: [2022.06 - 2023.05],
     )[
-        - Developed an lightweight compiler for LLVM-IR on edge devices, with trimming works to the LLVM codegen module.
+        - Developed a lightweight compiler for LLVM IR on edge devices, with trimming works to the LLVM codegen module.
         - Utilizing shape information on edge device to perform secondary optimizations on offline-compiled LLVM IR format neural network operators, to reduce the temporal and spatial overhead during operator runtime.
     ]

   == Projects

     #cventry(
-        tl: "Vizsla",
+        tl: [Vizsla],
-        tr: "(In developing, currently private)",
-        bl: "Lab Project.
-An " + strong[incremental-computing] + " IDE for (System)Verilog.",
-        br: "#Rust #Verilog #IDE"
+        tl_comments: [, a modern Verilog/SV IDE for hardware development.],
+        tr: [(In development)],
     )[
-        - *Primary Developer.* Designed the architecture of IDE and implemented most of features.
+        - (_Lab Project_) *Primary Developer*, designed the architecture of the IDE and implemented semantic analysis on Verilog/SV.
-        - Aimed at equiping hardware development with modern IDE features, enhancing the both productivity and code quality.
-        - Based on LSP, enabling real-time and low-latency parsing and semantic analysis with incremental computation.
+        - Enabling real-time low-latency parsing and semantic analysis through *incremental computation*.
+        - Based on language server protocol to provide features like code navigation, refactoring, code completion, etc..
     ]

     #cventry(
-        tl: "Ayame",
+        tl: [Hanggai],
-        tr: ghrepo("No-SF-Work/ayame", icon: true),
-        bl: "Collaborative Project on a SSA-based compiler from C to LLVM-IR/ARMv7.",
-        br: "#Java #ARM #Compiler"
-    )[
-        - *Collaborator*.
-Implemented register allocation via graph coloring and machine-dependent optimizations.
-        - Project for #link("https://compiler.educg.net")[NSCSCC Compilation System Design Competition], ranking 1st on nearly 1/2 of testcases in the competition.
-    ]

-    #cventry(
-        tl: "Hanggai" + " ",
+        tl_comments: [, an educational app for the course _Introduction to Aeronautics and Astronautics_.],
         tr: ghrepo("Caniformia", icon: true),
-        bl: "Collaborative Project on an educational app for the course " + emph("Introduction to Aeronautics and Astronautics."),
-        br: "#Swift #Ruby"
     )[
-        - *Collaborator.* Participated in #link("https://apps.apple.com/us/app/航概-hanggai/")[iOS app] and web backend development.
+        - (_Collaborative Project_) *Collaborator*, participated in the development of #link("https://apps.apple.com/us/app/航概-hanggai/")[iOS app] using SwiftUI and web backend using RoR.
     ]

      #cventry(
-        tl: "Open-source contributions",
+        tl: [Open-source contributions],
     )[
-        #ghrepo("rust-lang/rust-analyzer", icon: false) (active), #ghrepo("rust-lang/rust-clippy", icon: false), #ghrepo("yuin/goldmark", icon: false), #ghrepo("doomemacs/doomemacs", icon: false) and #link("https://github.com/roife")[more on GitHub]
+        #ghrepo("rust-lang/rust-analyzer", icon: false) (active), #ghrepo("rust-lang/rust-clippy", icon: false), #ghrepo("moonbitlang/tree-sitter-moonbit", icon: false), #ghrepo("yuin/goldmark", icon: false), #ghrepo("doomemacs/doomemacs", icon: false) and #link("https://github.com/roife")[more on GitHub]
     ]

   == Skills

     - *Programming Languages*: Not limited to specific language.
-Especially proficient in C, C++, Java, Rust, Swift, Python, Javascript, Ruby, (System)Verilog.
+Especially proficient in C, C++, Java, Rust, Python, Verilog/SV.
+Comfortable with Ruby, Swift, JavaScript, OCaml, Coq, Haskell, etc.
     - *PL Theory*: Familiar with type systems, formal semantics and formal verification.
-    - *Compiler*: Proficient in compilation optimizations and various program representations such as SSA.
-Familiar with parsers and interpreters development; knowledgeable about LLVM.
+    - *Compiler*: Proficient in compilation optimizations and various program representations such as SSA, etc. Familiar with parsers and interpreters development; knowledgeable about LLVM.
-    - *IDE*: Knowledgeable in IDE architecture based on incremental computation, especially familiar with rust-analyzer; proficient in language server protocol.
+    - *IDE*: Knowledgeable in IDE based on incremental computation, especially familiar with rust-analyzer; proficient in LSP.
     - *Program Analysis*: Familiar with static analysis algorithm such as pointer analysis, IDFS, etc; proficient in analysis on Java.
     - *Web & Mobile*: Full-stack.
-Skilled in Vue, Rails, Docker, PostgreSQL, Redis; familiar with SwiftUI.
+Skilled in Vue, RoR, Docker, PostgreSQL, Redis; familiar with SwiftUI.
     - *Tools*: Proficient in Emacs; comfortable working in macOS and Linux; skilled in leveraging AI.

   == Misc